jcawley5/community/concepts/observability-strategy/strategy.md

 ## Architecture

 The strategy shift will be backed by a new layer of collectors that are not bound to any backend anymore.
 This layer is responsible for collecting and enriching all telemetry data, depending on the signal type.
-As long as the best practices for instrumentation are followed, the data is collected automatically.
+As long as the best practices for instrumentation are followed, the data will be collected automatically.

-Users can configure the collectors at runtime with different signal pipelines using basic filtering (inclusion and exclusion of signals) and outputs, so that the collectors start shipping the signals through the pipelines to the configured backends.
-The dynamic configuration and management of the collector is handled by a new operator, which is configured using Kubernetes API.
+Users can configure the collectors at runtime with different signal pipelines using basic filtering (inclusion and exclusion of signals) and outputs, so that the collectors start shipping the signals through the pipelines to the configured backend(s).
+The dynamic configuration and management of the collector is handled by a new operator, which is configured using the Kubernetes API.
 The collectors and the new operator are bundled in a new core component called `telemetry`.

 To guarantee enterprise-grade qualities, the configuration options for the collectors using the Kubernetes API will be limited.
 However, users can run their own collector setup for advanced customization options at any time.